 Many states have enacted laws regulating automatic renewal clauses in tangible personal property and services in consumer contracts.
-The ELFA website provides detailed information on the 4 state laws impacting commercial equipment lease finance contracts - Louisiana, New York, Rhode Island and Wisconsin.
+The ELFA website provides detailed information on 5 state laws impacting commercial equipment lease finance contracts - Louisiana, New York, Rhode Island, Vermont and Wisconsin.

 In addition to ELFA state legislative advocacy addressing problems created by a particular bill, ELFA explains automatic renewal provides lessors time to prepare for the return / remarketing of equipment and helps protect lessor’s residual investment.
 ELFA will point out issues such as a need to refurbish and remarket equipment for which the lessor bears the economic risk if its remarketing activity cannot recover investment plus carrying costs and targeted return.
 The association also points out contracts that include an automatic renewal are commonplace in the commercial sector but examples across the broader marketplace range from cell phones and internet service provider contracts to lawn care in addition to equipment leases and many more.